 Laguna Sto.
 Niño Festival: Salibanda in Paete (Schedule)

-My Sari-sari Store for letting Tutubi use his Salibanda images.
+Photo Credits and Special thanks to Sidney of My Sari-sari Store for letting Tutubi use his Salibanda images.
 Tutubi invited Sidney in 2010 but was not able to come home

 The fiesta, called Salibanda, shortened from Sali sa Banda (english: join the band), is held on the third and the last Sundays of January (usually coinciding with the schedules of Cebu's Sinulog Festival and Kalibo's Ati-atihan Festival and Iloilo's Dinagyang festival but not with Dinagyang if January has 5 Sundays)